emawind84/devnote-doc/web_application_build_and_deploy.rst

    .. figure:: _images/antbuild/ScreenClip.png

 4. Depending from the option 'Hide Internal Targets' you will see several tasks.
-What we need are: ``build-js`` and ``web``.
+   What we need are: ``build-js`` and ``web`` tasks.

-	If build.properties is correct after you click the web task, Ant will start copying all the compiled java classes with all the rest of the files inside a new folder named 'build' under your project.
+   If ``build.properties`` configuration is correct after you click the ``web`` task, Ant will start copying all the compiled java classes with all the rest of the files inside a new folder named 'build' under your project.

-When Ant has finished the task execution, you will see a new folder ``build/web``, this folder contains the final web application that should be deployed to the server.
+When Ant has finished his operation, you will see a new folder ``build/web``, this folder contains the final web application that should be deployed to the server.

    .. figure:: _images/antbuild/ScreenClip2.png

+.. note:: The new build process create a unique jar file containing all the compiled java classes, what it means is that you will not upload lots of class files anymore, but just one jar file located inside the lib folder of the application named ``stnd_pmis.jar``.
+  So the first time you build with the new process, on sync is **important** that you delete all the classes, WinSCP will show lots of classes to delete, just delete them!

 Deploy